 Plinking is an easy and cheap activity that can be done by a perfectionist working on their skills, or shared among a large group as a social activity.
 Furthermore, for many people, plinking is the only practical way to keep up their marksmanship as a target range may be hours away.

 Whether you’re a hunter working on your accuracy, someone learning the ropes of shooting, or a group of kids hitting bottles for fun, the chances are you’ll be using good old .22 Long Rifle rimfire cartridges.
 They are perhaps the most “user-friendly” ammunition ever made – negligible recoil, low noise level, and very cheap.

 However, despite these attributes and the 160-year-old heritage of the calibre, it is becoming increasingly difficult to find a decent supply of .22 LR.
 Are the difficulties being faced by the supply of .22 LR leading to a decline in plinking?

 .22 LR Shortage

-More and more these days, .22 ammo is back on the shelves.
-The most likely explanation is a combination of all of the above: the perfect storm of economic, political, and social issues have made the .22 more difficult to get hold of may finally be at an end.
+The most likely explanation is a combination of all of the above: A perfect storm of economic, political, and social issues have made the .22 more difficult to get hold of than ever.
 Without the trusty old .22, plinking, that institution of gun ownership, may well be on the decline.
 Other calibres will drive up costs, wake the neighbors, and pose more of a risk to those doing the plinking.